James W. Parker: Retirement

 In 1845, Parker's wife Martha could no longer bear his yearly searches.
 His other five children had grown up without him, and she was tired of living in poverty.
 Further, rumors of Parker's activities included murder and robbery, and he placed an ad in the paper to deny any involvement in the murder of the Taylor family, or any of the other crimes rumor attached to his name.
 Parker indignantly pointed out he was in a completely different part of the country from where these crimes were committed.

 After the death of his first wife on October 3, 1846, Parker married Lavina E. Chaffin on April 26, 1847.
 He died in 1864 in extreme northern Houston County and is buried in Pilgrim Cemetery in Anderson County, near Elkhart.

 Although he stopped his personal search for his niece and nephew, Parker never stopped giving money to those claiming they had seen Cynthia Ann, his niece.
 He lived the remainder of his life with his wife and family.
 His nine-year search for his daughter, grandson, niece and nephew, had led him to adventures so incredible that he admitted in his published diary that he understood people not believing his tales.

 another reason for omitting a detail of many of my sufferings and miraculous escapes is, that I am confident, few, if any, would believe them ... what I have narrated is nothing next to the awful reality ...
 My readers express some surprise that I always went on these tours alone.
-A moments reflection will convince them of the propriety of my doing so.
+A moments [sic.] reflection will convince them of the propriety of my doing so.
 I was not permitted to take a sufficient number of men to fight the Indians and my only hope was to steal or buy the prisoners from the enemy.
 The fewer in my company then, the less was the danger of my being discovered by the savages and killed.